espressopp/espressopp/paper/paper.md

 epsilon       = 1.0        # energy unit
 sigma         = 1.0        # length unit
 temperature   = 1.0        # temperature of the simulation, e.g. used in Langevin Thermostat
+LJcaprad      = 0.8        # inital capping radius for LJ interaction to prevent explosion for random configurations

 # system setup
 system         = espressopp.System()